Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 Well, honestly?
 It depends on what you need.

-But the most **basic** tools I think are _required_, to get any productive and organized development done, boils down to 3.
+But the most **basic** tools that I think are _required_, to get any productive and organized development done, boils down to 3.

 3 tools that you really NEED and, only if you want to, can add more tools to.